Datasets

 Manage NFS Shares

-Displays the name of the SMB and NFS share using the dataset.
+Shows the name of the SMB and NFS share using the dataset.
 Each link opens the Sharing SMB or Sharing NFS screens.
 Click on the share to edit it.

-ZFS Encryption Widget
+Encryption Widget

-ZFS Encryption Widget Root Dataset
+Encryption Widget

-Figure 15: ZFS Encryption Widget Root Dataset
+Figure 13: Encryption Widget

-For more details on encryption windows and functions see Encryption Settings.
+For more details on encryption windows and functions, see Encryption Settings.

 Add and Edit Dataset Screens

-Advanced Options screen settings include:
+The Advanced Options screen shows:

-Add Dataset Name and Options
+Add Dataset Basic Options

-Figure 18: Add Dataset Name and Options
+Figure 14: Add Dataset Basic Options

 SettingDescription

-NameEnter a unique identifier for the dataset.
-Names allow upper and lower case letters, numbers, and the dash (-) or underscore (_) special characters, but TrueNAS does not allow trailing spaces after the dataset name.
+NameText entry field that accepts manual or copy/paste entry of a unique identifier for the dataset.
+Names can consist of upper and lower case letters, numbers, and the dash (-) or underscore (_) special characters.
+Names cannot have trailing spaces after the dataset name.
+The dataset name and parent path name are combined and limited to a 200 character maximum length.
+The maximum nested directory level names in a path are limited to 50.
+You cannot create a dataset at the 51st level in the directory hierarchy after you account for the nested levels in the parent path.
 You cannot change the dataset name after clicking Save.
-The Name field on the Edit Dataset screen shows the path.
+The Name field on the Edit Dataset screen shows the path but is not editable.

 Quota Management Settings

-Add Dataset Advanced Quota Options
+Add Dataset Quota Options

-Figure 19: Add Dataset Advanced Quota Options
+Figure 15: Add Dataset Advanced Quota Options

 Quota Settings